nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You could put in the corresponding [Placeholder](#placeholders) immediately after each flag.

 <div markdown="span" class="alert alert-success" role="alert">:bulb: <strong>Tip:</strong> <br>
-You may find the following image taken from the subsequent <a href="#53-command-format"> Command Format </a> section helpful:
+You may find the following image taken from the subsequent <a href="#command-format"> Command Format </a> section helpful:
 <img src="./images/CommandExample.png">
 </div>